A child steadies a cardboard reel base with one hand and twists a craft-stick handle to pull a bean bag closer.

 Step 01

-Tape the plastic container firmly to the center of the cardboard base.
+Tape a plastic container securely to the center of a cardboard base.

 Step 02